 In many cases, it will take years for the plaintiff to develop symptoms from the exposure.
 Although a plaintiff's symptoms or illness may be consistent with exposure to a dangerous chemical or substance, often there will be other potential explanations for the same set of symptoms.

 Expert Witness Support and Testimony

-Expert analysis and testimony in toxic tort cases tends to be very expensive, due to the complexity of the cases and the resoruces available to defendants who deny liability, or who dispute causation or damages resulting from an injured plaintiff's exposure to a dangerous substance.
+Due to the complexity of toxic tort cases and the resources available to defendants who deny liability, or who dispute causation or damages resulting from an injured plaintiff's exposure to a dangerous substance, expert analysis and testimony in toxic tort cases tends to be very expensive.